A few cookies + a cute card

 So, although I keep telling myself to stop buying cookie cutters, when I saw this set from Mike at Semi Sweet Designs, I couldn't resist.This cute little pair were added to the family cookie platter and boxed as gifts for friends.

 I also finally got around to making this guy that has been on my "to do" list since 2016 when Montreal Confections first posted the design on YouTube.
-I couldn't decide if I wanted a fuzzy bunny or not, so this guy is sporting a beard of sorts.
+I couldn't decide if I wanted a fuzzy bunny or not, so he is sporting a beard of sorts.

 In addition to cookies, the lamb cake tradition continues.
 Great-nieces Leann and Mary Grace are representing the 4th generation to decorate the cakes.
 I baked, they decorated!